-Specifically the time when Dr. Doom stole the Silver Surfer’s board.
+Doom rides a surfboard!
+Specifically, the time when Dr. Doom stole the Silver Surfer’s board.
 This fantastic (pun intended) panel is from Fantastic Four #57 from way back in 1966.
-This period is arguably the most creative time from collaborators Stan Lee and Jack Kirby.
+This period is arguably the most creative time for collaborators Stan Lee and Jack Kirby.

-Meanwhile over in Latveria (the tiny European nation ruled by Dr. Doom) Doom invites the Silver Surfer to meet with him.
+Meanwhile, over in Latveria (the tiny European nation ruled by Dr. Doom), Doom invites the Silver Surfer to meet with him.
 Doom takes the Surfer on a tour of his castle and eventually distracts him while he attaches science to him draining the Surfer of his Power Cosmic.
-Doom them steals the Surfer’s board and flys around terrorizing the citizens of Latveria.
+Doom then steals the Surfer’s board and flies around terrorizing the citizens of Latveria.

 Yea comics!
-Its all very insane and awesome.
+It’s all very insane and awesome.
 It is truly a classic of Silver Age comics and just a joy to read.
-And you get to see a man in a metal suit rides a flying surfboard; does not get better than that.
+And you get to see a man in a metal suit ride a flying surfboard; does not get better than that.

-This was also the inspiration to 2007’s Fantastic Four: Rise of the Silver Surfer movie which was horrible and should not be mentioned, so I won’t.
+This was also the inspiration for 2007’s Fantastic Four: Rise of the Silver Surfer movie which was horrible and should not be mentioned, so I won’t.